dmsfiris/aspect-shiptrack/README.md

 # aspect-shiptrack

 A **multi-carrier shipment tracking web application** built with Next.js 14, Tailwind CSS, and the ShipEngine API.
-This app allows users to enter a tracking number and see the shipment’s current status and history in a clean timeline view.
+This app allows users to enter a tracking number and see the shipment’s current status and history in a clean, modern timeline view.

 ---

 ## Features

-- **Multi-carrier tracking** via ShipEngine API (FedEx, UPS, DHL, USPS, and more)
+- **Multi-carrier tracking** via ShipEngine API
+  Supports UPS, FedEx, DHL, USPS and more (auto-detected by ShipEngine).
+- **Mock or Live Data Modes**
+  - **Mock Mode:** Instant demo with sample tracking data, no API key required.
+  - **Live Mode:** Real data from ShipEngine when a valid API key is provided.
+- **Interactive Timeline**
-- **Timeline of shipment events** (pickup, transit, delivery)
+  Displays key shipment events (pickup, in transit, delivery) as a vertical timeline with icons.
-- **Recent lookups** stored locally (up to 5 previous tracking numbers)
+- **Recent Lookups**
+  Stores up to 5 previously tracked numbers locally for quick access.
+- **Responsive UI**
-- Responsive UI built with **Next.js App Router + Tailwind**
+  Clean and modern design built with Next.js App Router and Tailwind CSS.
+- **Secure API Route**
-- Secure API route that keeps **API keys on the server-side**
+  All API calls are proxied through a serverless route so that your API key stays on the server.

 ---